DICE-UNC/jargon/README.md

 #### "Catalog SQL error" in jargon-core when using Oracle #196
 Replicated issue, identified as iRODS server issue, due to missing specific queries.
 For cat sql errors when checking group authorization, a 'specific_query_patch-bug196.sh' demonstrates a repair to a 4.1.x iRODS installation with Oracle iCAT.
 See https://github.com/DICE-UNC/jargon/issues/196 for details.

 ### Additional testing for reported issues, minor changes

 #### Login fails if password contains linux escape characters #202

+Added test cases, fails to replicate

+#### transfer get of file with parens and spaces in name gives file not found #1

+Added test case that fails to replicate